vonate5/real-state-price-prediction/README.md

 Further project details such as deliverables can be found [here](https://github.com/vonate5/midterm_regression_project/tree/main/project_details)

 ## Data
+The data set consists of information on some 22,000 properties and 21 features about the historical  real estate data.
+For more information click in this [link](https://github.com/vonate5/midterm_regression_project/blob/main/project_details/project_details_regression.md)
 Leveraging on the [data](https://github.com/vonate5/midterm_regression_project/tree/main/data) we were provided with, we used Tableau's data visualisation tools to explore the relationships between features.
 To find out more about the distribution of the important features we highlighted, you can have a look on our Tableau dashboard below:<br/> <br/>
 ![](images/tableau_visualization.png)